carlortiz/athlete-city/README.md

 # General

-Using this E-Commerce Store, you can simulate putting items into their cart, checking those items out, and inputting in your shipping information.
+Using this E-Commerce Store, you can simulate putting items into your cart, checking those items out, and inputting in your shipping information.

 # Tools
 - Django 4.1